scribe-org/Scribe-iOS/README.md

 - Plural nouns are colored orange 🟧 and marked with (PL)
 - Nouns meeting more than one of the above criteria are marked with all their forms

-Annotations are displayed once a user has typed a noun and pressed space or by pressing the `Scribe key` while a noun is selected.

 <!--
 <p align="center">
     <a href="https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/Demos/noun_annotation_demo.gif"><img src ="Resources/Demos/noun_annotation_demo.gif" width="300" /></a>
 </p>
 -->

-### Preposition Annotation
+#### Prepositions

 Scribe also annotates the grammatical cases of prepositions in the preview bar if there is a relation in the given language.
-Annotations are displayed once a user has typed a preposition and pressed space or by pressing the `Scribe key` while a preposition is selected.

 <!--
 <p align="center">